ADA Grievance Procedure

 Dawson County will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in Dawson County programs, services and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing or vision impairments.

 Modifications to Policies and Procedures:

 Dawson County will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services and activities.
 For example, individuals with service animals are welcome in Dawson County offices, even where pets are generally prohibited.
-Anyone who requires an auxiliary aid or service for effective communication, or a modificationof policies or procedures to participate in a program, service, or activity of Dawson County,should contact ADA Coordinator Tim Satterfield at 706-344-3666 x 229 or firstname.lastname@example.org as soon as possible but no later than 48 hours before the
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service or activity of Dawson County, should contact ADA Coordinator Jeff Bailey at 706-344-3666 x 44506 or email@example.com as soon as possible but no later than 48 hours before the scheduled event.

 The ADA does not does not require Dawson County to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.
-Complaints that a program, service, or activity of Dawson County is not accessible to persons with disabilities should be directed to ADA Coordinator Tim Satterfield at 706-344-3666 x 229 or email@example.com.
+Complaints that a program, service or activity of Dawson County is not accessible to persons with disabilities should be directed to ADA Coordinator Jeff Bailey at 706-344-3666 x 44506 or firstname.lastname@example.org.

 Dawson County will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.